Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Frank-Wolfe Algorithms

 \paragraph{Parameter Choices} The basic step size rule

 can be used for non-convex objectives \autocite{reddi2016stochastic,combettes2021fwml}.
 An adaptive step-size choice similar to one proposed by \textcite{carderera2021steps} is

 where $r_t\in\N$ is found by repeated increments starting from $r_{t-1}$ until primal progress is made.
 This ensures monotonicity in the objective, which is not necessarily the case for the basic rule \eqref{eq:step_basic}.
-In our experiments, we use the monotone rule \eqref{eq:step_monotone} for FW, AFW, LCG, and LAFW.
+In our experiments, we use the monotone rule \eqref{eq:step_monotone} for FW, AFW, LCG, and LAFW and a corresponding (rescaled) variant also for the PGD comparison.
 Enforcing monotonicity does not make sense in the stochastic setting and we use the basic rule \eqref{eq:step_basic} for SFW.
 We test multiple configurations of SFW with constant or increasing batch sizes and momentum factors as proposed by \textcite{hazan2016sfw} and \textcite{mokhtari2020sfw} respectively.
-The full results can be found in Appendix~\ref{apx:ordering}.
+The full results can be found in Appendix~\ref{apx:results}.
 In the next section, we only show the best performing configuration with constant batch size $b_t=40$ and no momentum, i.e., $\rho_t=0$.
 In all cases, we terminate after a maximal number of $T=2000$ iterations or if the dual gap $\langle\bfs_t-\bfv_t,\nabla D(\bfs_t)\rangle$ (respectively $\langle\bfPi_t-\bfV_t,\bfM_t\rangle$ for SFW) drops below the prescribed threshold $\varepsilon=10^{-7}$.